How to Install Claude Code on Ubuntu 26.04, 24.04 and 22.04

 brew install --cask claude-code

-After Homebrew links the binary into its prefix, verify the CLI from a shell where brew shellenv is already loaded:
+After Homebrew links the binary into its prefix, verify the CLI from a shell where brew shellenv is loaded:

 claude --version

-2.1.72 (Claude Code)
+2.1.x (Claude Code)

-Install Claude Code on Ubuntu with npm
+Install Claude Code with npm

 mkdir -p ~/.local